-At December 31, 2021 16.8% of real estate mortgage loans, 9.7% of production and intermediate-term loans and 30.3% of agribusiness loans were the result of loan participations purchased.
-Additionally, 100% of rural infrastructure loans and 100% agricultural export finance loans were also a result of loan participations purchased.
+Increases were also noted in agribusiness, rural infrastructure, and agricultural export finance loan volume, where the majority of loan volume was due to loan participations.
+At December 31, 2022, approximately 17.3% of real estate mortgage loans, 11.1% of production and intermediate-term loans, 70.7% of agribusiness loans, 100% of rural infrastructure, and 100% agricultural export finance loan volume were a result of loan participations purchased.
 These loan types also increased primarily due to the merger.